 You must file Form 8857, Request for Innocent Spouse Relief, to request any of these kinds of relief.
 Signing a joint return.
 For a return to be considered a joint return, both spouses must generally sign the return.
+If your spouse diad before signing the return, the evecutor or administrator must sign the return.

+return.
 If your spouse died before signing the return, the executor or administrator must sign the return for your spouse.
 If neither you nor anyone else has yet been appointed as executor or administrator, you can sign the return for your spouse and enter "filing as surviving spouse" in the area where you sign the return.